Storage Quick Start

 Setup

-Then create a file named .s3cfg
+Then create a file at the location ~/.aws/credentials

-in your home directory and copy/paste the following configuration template:
+in your home directory.
+Copy and paste the following configuration template:

 [default]

-access_key = $EXO_SOS_KEY
+aws_access_key_id = $EXO_SOS_KEY

-secret_key = $EXO_SOS_SECRET
+aws_secret_access_key = $EXO_SOS_SECRET

-Replace {zone}
+Replace region

 Replace $EXO_SOS_KEY